tristanlabetoulle/Edge-based-Segmentation/README.md

 # Edge-based-Segmentation
-This is the implementation of a robust method for an segmentation based on edges
+This is the implementation of a robust method for a segmentation based on edges

 ## Demo